-Perennial types, such as "Gracillimus" Eulalia grass (Miscanthus sinensis "Gracillimus"), which is hardy in U.S. Department of Agriculture plant hardiness zones 6 through 9, can be split and transplanted in either spring or fall to reduce congestion or to create new plants.
-The timing of grass splitting or division depends on whether the grass is a cool-season variety, which begins new growth in fall, winter or spring, or a warm-season variety, which begins new growth in spring.
+Perennial types, such as Gracillimus Eulalia grass (Miscanthus sinensis 'Gracillimus'), which is hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, can be split and transplanted in either spring or fall to reduce congestion or to create new plants.
+The timing of grass splitting or division depends on whether the grass is a cool-season variety or a warm-season variety.

 Cool-Season Grass Division

 Cool-season ornamental grass should be divided in early fall, after the hot summer is gone.
-Varieties include "Karl Foerster" feather reed grass (Calamagrostis x acutiflora "Karl Foerster"), hardy in USDA zones 5 through 9 and featuring pink-purple flower stalks and an arching habit.
-Another cool-season ornamental grass is low-growing fescue, such as the "Elijah Blue" cultivar of blue fescue (Festuca glauca "Elijah Blue").
+Varieties include Karl Foerster feather reed grass (Calamagrostis x acutiflora 'Karl Foerster,' zones 4-9), which features pink-purple flower stalks and an arching habit.
+Another cool-season ornamental grass is low-growing fescue, such as the Elijah Blue cultivar of blue fescue (Festuca glauca 'Elijah Blue,' zones 4-9), which features narrow, blue-green leaves.
 Fescues generally top out at about 12 inches tall.

 Warm-Season Grass Division

-Division and Replant Techniques
+Division and Replanting Techniques

 Whether division takes place in early spring or early fall, watering the ornamental grass' soil thoroughly about one hour before dividing the plant softens the ground.
 Cut the plant's foliage to about 6 inches tall.
 Using a sharp spade, dig all the way around the grass clump, and lift it from the ground.
 Divide the clump into two or more pieces by using the spade, a sharp garden knife or a small axe to separate roots.

 Many ornamental grasses, especially large types, should be divided every three or four years.
 If a clump has not been divided in many years, then its middle portion may be dead.
-If that is the case, dig up the entire clump, but take divisions from the healthy root areas, discarding the dead middle section.
+If that's the case, dig up the entire clump, but take divisions from the healthy root areas, discarding the dead middle section.